 Guatemala’s breathtaking Tikal pyramids draw thousands of visitors per year—and with good reason.
 This archeological wonder, featured in Star Wars: Episode IV A New Hope, happens to sit inside the magnificent Maya Biosphere Reserve (MBR).
-Created by the Guatemalan government and UNESCO in 1990, the 2.1 million hectare-reserve anchors the largest remaining natural forest block in Mesoamerica.
+Created by the Guatemalan government and UNESCO in 1990, the 2.1 million hectare-reserve anchors the largest remaining natural forest block in Central America.

 Sign up for useful tips to green your life and protect our planet.

 But the MBR is not your typical protected area.
 Rather than a single expanse of state-controlled land, the reserve is a network of more than two dozen different management units, 10 of which are community forest concessions.
 What that means, in plain language, is that the Guatemalan government has granted these 10 communities the right to make a living from the forest, as long as they do so sustainably.
 The Rainforest Alliance began working with the concessions in 1999, helping to build businesses based on tree nuts and palm fronds, as well as on timber extracted according to the rigorous standard of the Forest Stewardship Council.

 Does community forestry work as a conservation strategy?
 Let’s put it this way: the forest concessions of the Maya Biosphere Reserve have boasted a near-zero deforestation rate for 20 years.